 Here, you can make specific settings for the driver that you chose earlier in the dialog.
 There are a only a few drivers but they are usable with a multitude of mounts with each their specific possibilities.
 Please, check the manual that came with the driver and mount.

-See specific help about each panel for ASCOM, INDI, LX200 and Encoder.
+See specific help about each panel for ASCOM or INDI.